AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/humanoid/prismari-pledgemage-scc.md

 - "desc": "The pledgemage shines with elemental magic, targeting one creature it can\
     \ see within 60 feet of itself.
 The target must make a DC 13 Wisdom saving throw.\
     \ On a failed save, the target takes 28 (8d6) fire or cold damage (the pledgemage's\
-    \ choice) and is [stunned](3-Mechanics/CLI/rules/conditions.md#Stunned) until\
+    \ choice) and is [stunned](/3-Mechanics/CLI/conditions.md#Stunned) until the start\
-    \ the start of the pledgemage's next turn.
-On a successful save, the target takes\
+    \ of the pledgemage's next turn.
+On a successful save, the target takes half as\
-    \ half as much damage and isn't [stunned](3-Mechanics/CLI/rules/conditions.md#Stunned)."
+    \ much damage and isn't [stunned](/3-Mechanics/CLI/conditions.md#Stunned)."
   "name": "Showstopper (1/Day)"
 "bonus_actions":
 - "desc": "The pledgemage moves up to its speed, surrounding itself with elemental\
     \ magic as it moves.
 Until the end of its turn, the pledgemage can move through\
     \ the space of other creatures.
 The first time the pledgemage enters a creature's\
     \ space on a turn, that creature must succeed on a DC 13 Dexterity saving throw\
-    \ or be knocked [prone](3-Mechanics/CLI/rules/conditions.md#Prone).
+    \ or be knocked [prone](/3-Mechanics/CLI/conditions.md#Prone).
 If the pledgemage\
     \ ends its turn in another creature's space, the pledgemage takes 5 (1d10) force\
     \ damage and is pushed into the nearest unoccupied space."
   "name": "Surge of Artistry (Recharge 4-6)"
 "source":
 - "SCC"
-"image": "3-Mechanics/CLI/bestiary/humanoid/token/prismari-pledgemage-scc.webp"
+"image": "/3-Mechanics/CLI/bestiary/humanoid/token/prismari-pledgemage-scc.webp"
 ```
 ^statblock